corning-incorporated/citam/README.md

 file describing each space.
 For example such files, go to the examples directory.
 Assuming you have those 2 files available, use the following command to ingest your floorplan data:

-  `$citam engine ingest foo_facility foo_floor --csv examples/basic_example/TF1.csv --map examples/basic_example/TF1.svg`
+  `$citam engine ingest foo_facility foo_floor --csv examples/basic_example/TF1.csv --svg examples/basic_example/TF1.svg`

 During the ingestion process, CITAM will attempt to add doors to spaces that do not have any and remove walls that are between hallways.